Andrew-Chen-Wang/django-async-redis/README.rst

 operations when the value that a key contains is suitable for it.

-Note that setting ``xx`` to True overrides the ``nx`` flag according to aioredis.
+Note that setting ``xx`` to True overrides the ``nx`` flag according to redis-py.

 Connection pools
 ~~~~~~~~~~~~~~~~

-Behind the scenes, django-async-redis uses the underlying aioredis connection pool
+Behind the scenes, django-async-redis uses the underlying redis-py ConnectionPool
 implementation and exposes a simple way to configure it.
 Alternatively, you
 can directly customize a connection/connection pool creation for a backend.

-The default aioredis behavior is to not close connections, recycling them when
+The default redis-py behavior is to not close connections, recycling them when
 possible.

 Notes
 -----

-Since the majority of this code was ported from django-redis, there was one
-case that had needed a monkeypatch.
-In ``django_async_redis.util``, we implement
-``CacheKey`` which subclasses ``str`` which helps us know if a cache key was
-already created.
-Since aioredis, checks if the cache key is of type str
-(and others), I had to monkeypatch that check so that a CacheKey instance could
-also be accepted.

 Credit
 ~~~~~~